 Packaging: FRIGHT NIGHT PART 2 comes in a standard Blu-ray amaray case, and its cover art features the same design as the original theatrical one-sheet.
 I prefer this design over the white cover found on the U.S. VHS & DVD releases – it definitely looks right at home sitting next to my Blu-ray copy of the original FRIGHT NIGHT.

-Audio & Video: This Blu-ray of FRIGHT NIGHT PART 2 is a Region Free import from Spain, and appears to be a legit factory-pressed disc.
+Audio & Video: This Blu-ray of FRIGHT NIGHT PART 2 is a Region Free import from Spain, that at first appeared to be a legit pressed disc, but is more than likely a BD-R LTH.
+(A Low-To-High Blu-ray Recordable Disc.)
 It offers up both English and Spanish audio tracks.
 Track #1 is in Spanish (Dolby Digital 2.0) and since Dora The Explorer wasn’t a thing when I growing up, I decided to watch the film with the alternate English 2-channel DTS track.
 The audio was good with no hiss, snaps, crackles, or pops.
 It was not super dynamic in any way, but the music in the film had plenty of fidelity and I could always hear what all the characters were saying.

 Up until now, I have only seen FRIGHT NIGHT PART 2 in fullscreen, so seeing it in a (2.35:1) widescreen presentation was a revelation!
 The picture quality is very good: Nothing earth-shattering mind you, but good nonetheless.
 During closeup shots of the characters, you can see sharp detail on the fabric of their clothing, and clearly see their pores and skin imperfections.
 There is no denying that this is a legitimate HD transfer!